Click-Through Rate

 A common mistake is optimising purely for CTR without considering what comes after the click.

 Low CTR, high conversion rate = Few people click, but those who do are highly qualified and convert well.
-This can be intentional — a specific CTA filters for serious buyers.
+This can be intentional — a specific CTA that filters for serious buyers.

 The goal is qualified clicks, not just more clicks.
+In paid search, optimizing for conversion rate alongside CTR (rather than CTR alone) consistently produces better ROI.

 What Drives CTR on CTA Buttons